 Understanding Product Mix

-But what exactly is a product mix, and why does it matter?
-This article breaks down its key components, strategic importance, and how businesses can analyze and optimize their product mix for sustainable growth.
+So, what is a product mix, and why is it important?
+This article explains its main parts, why it matters, and how companies can review and improve their product mix to grow over time.

 What is Product Mix?